MLOps-Group/shroom-classifier/reports/README.md

 Also, loading data from outside our training container proved cumbersome and we had to setup vertex ai instead of compute engine - This lead to many hours wasted.

-In other words, the most time was spend configureing cloud solutions.
+In general a lot of time was spend on waiting for Docker images to be build and pushed to GCP.
+This was especially the case when we had to debug our Dockerfiles.
+Here it would be nice to have some kind of debugging tool.

 Writing model and training scripts and configuring logging in wandb and hydra was quite easy in comparison.

+In other words, the most time was spend configuring cloud solutions and building Docker images.

 ### Question 27